TabulateJarl8/TabulateJarl8/README.md

 [![Reddit](https://img.shields.io/badge/Reddit-FF4500?style=for-the-badge&logo=reddit&logoColor=white)](https://reddit.com/u/TabulateJarl8)
 [![GitLab](https://img.shields.io/badge/gitlab-%23181717.svg?style=for-the-badge&logo=gitlab&logoColor=FC6D26)](https://gitlab.com/TabulateJarl8)

 Hey, I'm Connor Sample.
-I started programming around 2014, and I know a wide variety of programming languages.
-I'm most proficient in Rust and Python, but I have ranging levels of experience using many languages from JavaScript to Bash to C to Java, and I pick up new languages fairly quickly.
-I'm an avid Linux user and I have skills in managing both desktop and server environments.
+I started programming around 2014, and over the years I've worked with a wide variety of technologies.
+I'm most proficient in Rust and Python, but I have experience using many other languages such as C, Java, TypeScript, and Bash to name a few.
+I'm a fast learner and I pick up new languages and concepts fairly quickly.
+As an avid advocate for open-source and Linux, I am LFCS certified and have been managing both desktop and server environments since 2020.
 I'm currently a student at James Madison University pursuing a degree in Computer Science with a minor in Music.
-After I graduate, I'd like to get a job in something I'm interested in, such as OS/systems development, networking, backend development, sysadmin, or something similar.
+After I graduate, I hope to pursue a low-level role in OS development, firmware, networking, or Linux sysadmin.
 Other than technology, I also really love music.
-I'm mainly a percussionist, but I also play guitar and tuba.
-I've been playing music since 2015 and I've played in a variety of ensembles, from high school wind ensemble and marching band to the MRDs at JMU.
+I'm primarily a percussionist, but I also play guitar and tuba.
+I've been playing music since 2015 and I've played in a variety of ensembles, including the MRDs and concert band at JMU.

 ## Interesting projects